If you’re looking to add some variety to your back workout routine, then one-arm dumbbell row is a great exercise option.

 2. One Arm Dumbbell Row With Rack Support

-This variation of the exercise is ideal for beginners or those who may have difficulty balancing on a bench or stable surface.
+This exercise variation is ideal for beginners or those with difficulty balancing on a bench or stable surface.

 - Stand facing a weight rack with a dumbbell in your right hand and your feet shoulder-width apart.